udayvunnam/udayvunnam/README.md

 I have some OSS libraries created in Javascript space(React, Angular, Node).

-While working with the humongous set of node_modules, I often find myself reading the code than the documentation.
-Thanks, VSCode for that(You know you can quickly [search node_modules](https://marketplace.visualstudio.com/items?itemName=jasonnutter.search-node-modules).
+While working with the humongous set of node_modules, I often find myself reading the code than the documentation.💓 VSCode for all the awesomeness and letting me explore [node_modules](https://marketplace.visualstudio.com/items?itemName=jasonnutter.search-node-modules) easily.